kavisha3012/flutter-exercise/05-switch/README.md

 Even number

-## 0504-Write a program to check whether a number is positive, negative or zero using switch case.
-Test Data :
-Input number: 23

-Expected Output:
-23 is positive

 ## 0504- Write a program to print day of week name using switch case.
 Test Data
 Input week number(1-7): 2